Azure/data-management-zone/README.md

 ## What will be deployed?

-By default, all the services which comes under Data Landing Zone are enabled and you must explicitly disable them if you don't want it to be deployed.
+By default, all the services which comes under Data Management Zone are enabled and you must explicitly disable them if you don't want it to be deployed.

 <p align="center">
   <img src="./docs/media/DataHub.png" alt="Data Management Zone" width="500"/>
 </p>